sherine-k/okd.io/docs/guides/sno-assisted-installer.md

             Do we need to explain how to create this?
     - leave the rest of the settings as unchecked unless you need to configure a proxy then select the **Generate Discovery ISO** then download the ISO by pressing **Download Discovery ISO**.
 Once downloaded you can close the popup dialog, where you should see **waiting for hosts...**

 5. You should boot your target OKD host using the downloaded ISO file.
-During the install the target system will reboot a couple of times, so it is important that the first boot uses the ISO but subsequent boots will use the system disk.
+During the install the target system will reboot a couple of times, so it is important that the first boot uses the ISO but subsequent boots will use the internal hard disk.

     !!!Warning
         All internal storage on the target system will be wiped and used for the cluster
-6. Once the target system has booted from the ISO it will contact the Assisted Installer and appear the host on the Assisted Installer **Host discovery** screen.
-When the target system appears and the status moves from **Discovering** to **Ready**  On the you can press the next button
+6. Once the target system has booted from the ISO it will contact the Assisted Installer and then appear on the Assisted Installer **Host discovery** screen.
+After the target system appears and the status moves from **Discovering** to **Ready**  On the you can press the next button
 7. On the **Storage** page you can configure the storage to use on the target system.
-If required modify as required then press next
+The default should work, but you may want to modify if your target system contains multiple disks.
+Once the storage settings are correct press next
 8. On the **Networking** page you should be able to leave things at the default values.
 You may need to wait a short time while the host is initialising ,  When the status changes to **Ready** then press next
 9. On the **Review and create** page you may need to wait for the preflight checks to complete.
 When they are ready you can press **Install cluster** to start the cluster install.